AdobeDocs/journey-optimizer.en/help/using/web/edit-web-content.md

 >[!CONTEXTUALHELP]
 >id="ajo_web_url_to_edit_surface"
 >title="Confirm the URL to edit"
->abstract="Confirm the URL of the specific web page to use for editing the content that will be applied on the web surface defined above.
+>abstract="Confirm the URL of the specific web page to use for editing the content that will be applied on the web configuration defined above.
 The web page must be implemented using the Adobe Experience Platform Web SDK."
 >additional-url="https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html" text="Learn more"

 >[!CONTEXTUALHELP]